Aerosol particle measurements in Uccle

 The nephelometer (TSI model 3563) measures the intensity of light scattered by aerosol particles at 450, 550 and 700 nm.
 The instrument uses a halogen lamp as light source.
 The measured variables are the total scattering coefficient (m-1) and the backscatter coefficient (m-1).
 Calibrations with a pure reference gas (CO2) are done regularly.

-Installation: At the moment, the nephelometer is not in operation due to necessary repairs.
-It has been installed at RMI since March 2014 during distinct time periods.
-After repair it will be installed at the same location as the aethalometer.
+Installation: It has been installed at RMI since March 2014 during distinct time periods.
+It has been repaired and will be re-installed soon again.